The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Supplementary Materials

 \subsubsection{Persistence Computation}

 For all networks, we computed persistent homology using the Flagser package \citep{lutgehetmann2020computing}.
 Although originally designed to compute persistent homology of \emph{directed} flag complexes, the package provides good performance in the computation of persistent homology on undirected flag complexes as well.
 Flagser is built on top of Ripser \citep{bauer2019Ripser}, a high-performance C++ package for computing Vietoris-Rips persistence, and provides high-level improvements to memory management, filtration customization, approximations, and input/output.
 Computing persistent homology is a high-complexity operation in terms of both computation and memory.
 The computational complexity of persistent homology is at worst cubic in the number of cells in a particular dimension and is believed to be on the order of matrix multiplication, as the persistence calculation is intrinsically a matrix decomposition of boundary matrices \citep{otter2017roadmap}.
 Unfortunately, the size of these boundary matrices scales combinatorially with computed homology dimension $k$.
 For the flag complex of a graph, the number of $k$-cells is the number of $(k-1)$-cliques in the graph.
 For dense graphs, this number grows combinatorially for increasing $k$ and is at worst $2^n$ for complete graphs on $n$ vertices.
 Therefore in practice, the computation of persistent homology is generally restricted to the first few dimensions of the complex.
 We computed persistent homology up to $k=4$ for many of the knowledge networks, although due to computational limitations, only reached $k=3$ for some of the larger, denser networks.
-For the large knowledge networks, persistence computations were run on a node using multiple AMD EPYC 7702 processors and 2TB RAM hosted by the Minnesota Supercomputing Institute.
+For the Drugs NBER subcategory in year 1989, we imputed $\beta_3$ as the average of $\beta_3$ in 1988 and 1990 as the size of the network in this year was intractable.
+For all large knowledge networks, persistence computations were run on a node using multiple AMD EPYC 7702 processors and 2TB RAM hosted by the Minnesota Supercomputing Institute.
+Computations on smaller knowledge networks were run on a multi-core Intel Xeon CPU E5-2695 machine with 96GB RAM.